Murder of Simone Strobel: Investigation

 On 14 February 2005, three days before Simone's body had been found, Detective Sergeant Diehm commenced Strike Force HOWEA, to investigate her disappearance.
-Following the discovery of Strobel's body on 17 February 2005, the Richmond Police District, sought the assistance from the Würzburg Criminal Police, and the Würzburg Prosecutor's Office to investigate her murder.
+Following the discovery of Strobel's body on 17 February 2005, the Richmond Police District sought the assistance from the Würzburg Criminal Police and the Würzburg Prosecutor's Office to investigate her murder.

 A coronial inquest into Strobel's death was held in 2007, with State Coroner Paul McMahon presiding.
 Upon legal advice, both Tobias and Katrin Suckfuell declined to testify, while Jens Martin returned to Australia to give evidence.
 Ultimately, McMahon ruled that there was insufficient evidence to lay charges for the murder.

 In 2014, Detective Sergeant Shane Diehm pleaded guilty to a number of charges including lying to the Police Integrity Commission and drug taking, and was removed from the NSW Police force.
 Detective Sergeant David Mackie took over as lead of Strike force HOWEA.

 In 2014, the Bavarian Office of Criminal Investigation announced a €10,000 reward for information leading to an arrest or conviction.
 In addition, on 15 October 2020, the New South Wales Government and police announced a $1 million reward.

 A second coronial inquest was held between 11–15 November 2024, and formal findings were delivered on 6 November 2025.
-The Coroner concluded that it was unlikely that Tobias, Katrin or Jens were involved in Simone's death, but rather the Coroner stated Simone's killer likely had a sexual motive.
+The Coroner concluded that Simone's killer/s likely had a sexual motive, stating "Combining the fact that Simone was found naked with the circumstantial evidence regarding violent crime in the area where her body was found, together with the expert pathological evidence that cannot rule out sexual assault, I accept the submissions that it is likely Simone’s killer had a sexual motive.
+I also accept, on balance, that it is probable her clothes were removed for a sexual motive before her body was pushed through the wire fence and concealed under palm fronds." [paragraph 242 of the Coroner's Findings on 6 November 2025 - Coroners Court Lidcombe].
+The Coroner has referred the case back to the Unsolved Homicide Team for assessment monitoring and further investigation (paragraph 310 of Coroner's findings).